kcbighuge/SDCND-Path-Planning-Project/README.md

 ## Tips

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+A helpful resource for creating smooth trajectories can be found here: http://kluge.in-chemnitz.de/opensource/spline/ — the spline function is in a single header file which makes it easy to use.

+## Model Documentation

+Here are the steps used to generate paths:

+1. Create a spline for the (x,y) points in the path to follow.
+  - The spline is built using points that are 30m, 60m, and 90m ahead of our car, as well as 2 points from our previous trajectory.
+2. Find a reference velocity for the car to follow.
+  - Use 49.5 MPH as the target velocity and increase or decrease speed depending on the presence of other cars ahead of us in our lane.
+3. Find points in the spline that allow our car to travel at the desired speed.
+  - Use a target 30m ahead to estimate the appropriate (x,y) points.
+4. Add the new (x,y) points to the previous path points to create the new path.

 ---